thyo9470/The-Thunder-Dungeon/homeworks/Homework 3.md

 * Game
     * The game was also implemented closely to the proposed structure: it only handles input, turns, and holds a reference to the board.

+* Data Persistance
+    * We weren't able to get around to data persistance but we hope to be able to do this later on.

 **3) Our plan for the next homework: Basic Battle Simulator:**
 * The first prototype of the battle simulation